Aymane-Khaldi03/Madrasti/replit.md

-# EduSphere - School Data Management Platform
+# EduSphere (Madrasti) - Moroccan School Data Management Platform

 ## Overview

-EduSphere is a modern, multilingual school data management platform designed to streamline education administration.
-The application serves three distinct user roles (Student, Professor, and Administration) with role-based dashboards and features.
+EduSphere (also known as Madrasti) is a comprehensive, multilingual school data management platform specifically designed for the Moroccan education system.
+The application integrates traditional school management features with Morocco-specific requirements including MASSAR ID management, 0-20 grading system, regional/national exam tracking, and Ministry of Education export formats.
 Built with a React frontend and Express backend, it combines Firebase Authentication with a PostgreSQL database via Drizzle ORM.

 ## System Architecture